andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-account-set-up/index.md

 description: Continuing with the Next.js & Stripe account setup
 ---

 [Continuing with the Next.js & Stripe](https://andrewford.co.nz/articles/shop-nextjs-stripe-introduction/) online shop we will setup your Stripe account.
-Head to [Stripe's website](https://dashboard.stripe.com/register) and setup a new account.
+Head to [Stripe's website](https://dashboard.stripe.com/register) and setup a new account (if you don't already have one).

 ## Register a Stripe account